HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/DB2DatabasePerformance.md

 Please trace with 10 historical trace-files and a trace-file size of 100 MB.

 With the detailed traces it is possible to determine the exact sql-queries that are causing the problem.
-A common problem of such hanging threads is that the database is not optimized right now.
+A common problem of such hanging threads is that the database is not optimized.

 There is a way to make the database "reopt all queries" without adding them individually to a configuration file.
 This is achieved by using the DB2Binder utility for the connection.
 Example of the command for further reference (performed on the db2 server):

 `/home/db2inst1/sqllib/java/jdk64/jre/bin/java -cp ~/sqllib/java/db2jcc4.jar com.ibm.db2.jcc.DB2Binder -url jdbc:db2://localhost:50000/WPSDB -user db2inst1 -password XXXXX -collection NULLID -action replace -reopt ALWAYS -blocking ALL`

-Executing the command on db2 server side can help to get out a much better performance.
+Executing the command on the db2 server side can help to achieve a much better performance.